Blupo/ColorPane/docs/user-guide/color-editor.md

 ![Color wheel](../images/color-wheel.png)

-The color wheel is an [HSB](https://wikipedia.org/wiki/HSL_and_HSV) color wheel with a square for the Saturation and Brightness.
-There is a button bar at the bottom for basic color harmonies.
+The color wheel is a standard [HSB](https://wikipedia.org/wiki/HSL_and_HSV) color wheel, with a ring for the hue and an inner square for the saturation and brightness.
+There is also a button bar at the bottom for basic color harmonies.
 The main color markers are denoted as circles, while any harmonies are denoted as squares.

 ## Sliders